CigarsSmoker/Clone/Very-bare-walkthrough-for-first-time-users.md

 All rules in µMatrix apply to a specific scope.
 Above in the picture, the `*` is selected.
 The `*` is the global scope.
 The global scope contains rules which applies **everywhere**, on every page you visit.

-Since µMatrix works in block-all/allow-exceptionally out of the box, pretty much everything is blocked in the global scope, except for CSS-related resources and images.
+Since µMatrix works in block-all/allow-exceptionally out of the box, pretty much everything is blocked in the global scope, except for CSS-related and image resources.

 Let's switch scope to `wired.com`: click the scope cell, and select `wired.com`.
 The matrix looks different now: